quanvo2204/pickleball/README.md

     app:
 ```
 ### 6. Deploy all services
-`docker compose up -d` to start up all services. \
+Run `docker compose up -d` to start up all services. \
 Wait for all services ready.
-Access to `localhost:80`, If notifacation alerts "mysql connection refused", use this command to clear cache config: \
+Access to `localhost:80`.
+If you see a "MySQL connection refused" error,, use this command to clear cache config: \
 `docker exec -it pickleball-shop php artisan config:cache` \
 `docker exec -it pickleball-shop php artisan config:cache` \
 Our website is online !!!🎉🎉🎉
 ![Pickleball Website](img/web.png)
 ### 7. Finally, go to Splunk and  check
-All logs from Nginx have pushed to Splunk.
-Now you can enjoy the powerfull splunk's filter !
+All Nginx logs are now forwarded to Splunk.
+You can now enjoy Splunk's powerful log search and filtering features!
 ![Splunk search](img/splunk_logs.png)